You Are Children of Light

 Where is the wise?
 Where is the scribe?
 Where is the debater of this age?
 Hasn’t God made foolish the wisdom of this world?

-For seeing that in the wisdom of God, the world through its wisdom didn’t know God, it was God’s good pleasure through the foolishness of the preaching to save those who believe.
+For seeing that in Lady Wisdom, the world through its wisdom didn’t know God, it was God’s good pleasure through the foolishness of the preaching to save those who believe.

 For Judaeans ask for signs, Greeks seek after wisdom,